JoseTyler/Hang-It-Up/README.md

 # Project_1

 I decided to do the "Hang Man" game with a little twist.
 I will use Penny Wise from "IT" as the character being hung.

-The title font shown is downloaded from DaFont.com with the font title of "Dracula".
+The fonts shown are downloaded from DaFont.com.
+Images are provided from google images.
+I deployed my site on Netlify.com (Here is my link)

 I will have a landing page with a start button that will trigger a intro video leading to the game.

-Once the video is done playing, the gamepage will load and the player can start playing game.
+Once the video is done playing, the gamepage will load on click and the player can start playing game.

-They player will have 6 tries to guess the correct phrase.
-If so
+The player will have 6 tries to guess the correct phrase.

+If the player guesses wrong, a life will be taken away.
+If the player guesses right, the letters in the answer will populate.